 • How Ronaldo was transformed at Manchester United

 Signed from Sporting CP as a terrifyingly skilful teenager, Ronaldo dazzled on his August 2003 debut against Bolton in the Premier League, his quick feet and step-overs the talk of Old Trafford.
-However, as he found his feet as a winger, Sir Alex Ferguson and his staff were eager to develop him as a team player.
+However, as he established himself as a winger, Sir Alex Ferguson and his staff were eager to develop him as a team player.

 "When a free-kick was not forthcoming, he'd throw his hands up in outrage and sit on the turf muttering Portuguese curses while the game continued around him.
 Toughened pros like Roy Keane, Rio Ferdinand would lambast him for being soft.
 It was tough love and slowly but surely, the message began to seep into our winger's consciousness."

-Ronaldo also put in huge effort in the gym, building his strength, and Gary Neville remembers his amazement at seeing Ronaldo after he returned from the 2006 FIFA World Cup in Germany.
+Ronaldo also put in a huge effort in the gym, building his strength, and Gary Neville remembers his amazement at seeing Ronaldo upon his return from the 2006 FIFA World Cup in Germany.

 "He walked into the dressing room and I thought: 'Jeez, what's happened to him over the summer?'," he wrote.
 "When he had come to the club he was this thin, wiry boy.
 Now he was a light-heavyweight.
 He'd been on the weights over the summer and it was like watching someone grow up in a matter of weeks."